AaravK25/NetraSetuV2/README.md

 DISCLOSURES: GitHub Copilot (GPT-5 mini) used for debugging and assistance in front-end and implentation of features from scripts NetraSetu.py and VoiceAI.py

+## License

+This project is licensed under the BSD 3-Clause License.
+Attribution is required.

+Please credit: Aarav Koul, Aniruddha Sahoo, and Adithya Vivek.